-In October 2015, Arnold Viersen was elected as the Conservative Member of Parliament for Peace River—Westlock.
-At 105,095 sq. km., the riding is one of the largest districts in Canada and represents one-third of Northern Alberta.
+In October 2015, Arnold was elected as the Conservative Member of Parliament for Peace River—Westlock.
+With 105,095 sq. km., the riding is one of the largest districts in Canada and represents one third of Northern Alberta.
 Peace River—Westlock has a population of 108,095 and includes fourteen First Nations and three Metis Settlements.
-Arnold is honoured by the trust his constituents have given him and is committed to representing their voices in Ottawa.
+Arnold was re-elected in the 2019 and 2021 federal elections.

 In 2018, Arnold launched the All-Party Parliamentary Group (APPG) to End Modern Slavery and Human Trafficking to unite Parliamentarians across political lines.
 He serves as one of the four co-chairs.
 The APPG regularly holds briefings for Parliamentarians and actively moves policies forward including the introduction of the Modern Slavery Act by APPG co-chair Senator Julie Miville-Dechene.
 Most recently, on February 16, 2021, the APPG secured the adoption of National Human Trafficking Awareness Day every February 22 by unanimous consent in the House of Commons.

-Arnold has also introduced Private Member’s Bill C-463, Putting Victims First Act, on June 19, 2019.
+Having spoken with survivors, frontline workers and law enforcement, Arnold has introduced a number of Bills to increase protection of children online and secure more rights and supports for victims.
+In 2019, Arnold introduced Private Member’s Bill C-463, Putting Victims First Act, on June 19, 2019.
 C-463 takes aim at human trafficking by changing the age of protection from 15 to include ages 16 and 17.
 The bill will also allow victims to more easily remove publication bans if they wish to share their story.
 Thirdly, it calls for reverse onus bail which puts the onus on the accused to prove they should be allowed out on bail.
 Although the bill died with the 2019 federal election, Arnold continues to advocate for the policies in it.